-Realistic or Unrealistic Expectations for Love
+Realistic Or Unrealistic Expectations For Love

-Sometimes they've fallen out of love, other times they never ever really felt fully in love, a number of people are unhappy because their relationship is dysfunctional, and sometimes people question themselves about partner they chose - did I pick right person for me?
+Sometimes they've fallen out of love, other times they never ever really felt fully in love in the first place.
+A number of people are unhappy because their relationship is dysfunctional, and sometimes people question themselves about the partner they chose - "Did I pick right person for me?"

 That doesn't mean they won't find someone who will make them feel more in love, happier, or passionate - initially anyway.
 Those feelings are to be expected in all new relationships, but over time, even with that new person, the passion will change, lessen or fade.
 It has to because nothing in life stays constant.

 What Influences Our Feelings About Love

-Regularly I hear people comment about the love the see others have through connections on Facebook or Instagram and this greatly influences situations like Kristen's where her husband feels like he doesn't love her.
+Regularly I hear people comment about the love they see others have through connections on Facebook or Instagram, and this can greatly influence situations like Kristen's where her husband feels like he doesn't love her.
 It used to be that we were influenced by the Hollywood myths of love, but now we're even more influenced by our perceptions of the happiness we believe others have and feel we don't.

 I've worked with many guys who've done what Kristen's husband is about to do - blown-up their lives to search for better love - and most end up back in the same place (unhappy).
 And the reason their efforts fail is because they're looking for an external solution (new partner) to an internal problem (their perceptions and feelings about love).

 If you're feeling like this guy, before you make some big, drastic changes, ask some other people if your expectations are appropriate and realistic.
 Be sure to ask people who aren't biased towards you or against your partner, and who have some experience and wisdom (a relationship counselor would be your best source).

 Looking for More?
 Check Out These Articles

-- What Things Are Men Attracted To
+- The Things Men Are Attracted To

 - Get More Help When the Love is Gone